adanmaftei/LiveEventService/docs/LOGGING.md

 ```

 Notes:
-- In Production, logs go to both Console and CloudWatch Logs.
+- In Production, logs go to both Console and CloudWatch Logs; audit logs go to a dedicated log group.
 - In non‑production, only Console is enabled by default.

 ## Request Logging with Correlation IDs